linnashuang/OAP/docs/Developer-Guide.md

 ##### Building package
 You need to add -Ppersistent-memory to the build command line for building with DCPMM support.
+For Non-evictable cache stratege, you need to build with -Ppersistent-memory also.
 ```
 mvn clean -q -Ppersistent-memory -DskipTests package
 ```